-- RAG 2.08 Guideline for classification of costs across the price controls (February 2021); - RAG 4.09 Guideline for the table definitions in the annual performance report (February 2021); - RAG 4.09 Appendix 2 (Water resources further guidance) (February 2021); - PR19 final determinations Northumbrian Water Outcomes performance commitment appendix (December 2019); - APR-2020-21 Tables titled "Proforma-tables-2020-21.xlsx"; and - RAG query log 2020-21 batch16.pdf.
+- RAG 2.08 Guideline for classification of costs across the price controls (February 2021); - RAG 4.10 Guideline for the table definitions in the annual performance report (November 2021); - RAG 4.09 Appendix 2 (Water resources further guidance) (February 2021); - PR19 final determinations Northumbrian Water Outcomes performance commitment appendix (December 2019); - APR-2021-22 Tables titled "Proforma-tables-2021-22.xlsx"; and - RAG query logs 2021-22.

-Where necessary, NWL have expanded upon this Ofwat published guidance to create reporting criteria that satisfy the requirements of International Standard of Assurance Engagements (ISAE) 3000 revised, which also serves to provide clarity how it has applied the standard Ofwat guidance the specific circumstances of its business and its network.
+Where necessary, NWL have expanded upon this Ofwat published guidance to create reporting criteria that satisfy the requirements of International Standard of Assurance Engagements (ISAE) 3000 revised, which also serves to provide clarity on how it has applied the standard Ofwat guidance to the specific circumstances of its business and its network.

-Unless specified within the reporting criteria, all data has been reported for the regulatory reporting year (1 April 2020 - 31 March 2021).
+Unless specified within the reporting criteria, all data has been reported for the regulatory reporting year (1 April 2021 - 31 March 2022).